FORTY ROOMS (2016)

 "Olga Grushin's hallucinatory tale of a member of the Soviet privilegentsia discovering the price of his pact with the devil boldly collapses past into present, dream into reality, bitterness into sweetness, rising to heights of artful virtuosity rare in any book, let alone a first novel.
 Steeped in the tradition of Gogol, Bulgakov, and Nabokov, Grushin is clearly a writer of large and original talent."

-James Lasdun, author of
+James Lasdun, author of The Horned Man

 "Excellent . . .
 A subtle homage to Kafka and the Russian masters . . .
 [Grushin] has fashioned an unusually fluid prose . . .
 It's neither flashy nor pedestrian but oddly, irresistibly dreamlike, at once siren song and dirge. . . .
 Olga Grushin's haunting dreamscape of her native land is a debut to be cheered here, there and everywhere."